The Peddars Way

 It leads you from the depths of Mid Norfolk amongst pretty and tranquil woodlands and open heathland, through typical Norfolk flint stone villages, skirting an ancient priory ruin, walking under a medieval Bailey gate and on to the dead straight tracks which formed part of the Roman Road, heading towards the stunning coastal landscape of North Norfolk.

-It forms part of the Norfolk National Trail called the Peddars Way and the Norfolk Coast Path.
-Although it's one long trail (130 miles), we can be split it into two separate walks if that's what you feel you'd like to do.
+The Peddars Way forms part of the Norfolk National Trail called the Peddars Way and the Norfolk Coast Path.
+Although it's one long trail (130 miles), it can be split into two separate walks if that's what you feel you'd like to do.

 Below you'll find the options for the Peddars Way, as well as being able to read about some highlights of this fantastically peaceful and historic trail.